Common Acne Myths Reviewed – Know Fact From Fiction

 Thinking that any acne-fighting product can help your particular kind of acne on your particular skin type is a dire mistake.
 In fact, you have probably already tried out several products and some of them probably provided more relief than others, right?
 That is because choosing the right product for your unique case is crucial to defeating recurring pimples.

 Possibly the biggest myth out there is that the stronger a product is and the more ingredients it contains, the more potent it will be in fighting off your pimples.
 Indeed, it doesn’t matter so much how much of an ingredient there is in a product, as long as it is present to begin with.
-For instance, salicylic acid and benzoyl peroxide are known remedies for acne, as they kill acne-causing germs and they thus unclog your pores.
+For instance, salicylic acid and benzoyl peroxide are known remedies for acne6, as they kill acne-causing germs and they thus unclog your pores.
 However, it does not matter much whether or not there are 2.5 percent of these ingredients in a product or five times more.
 Either way, the product will work on your complexion.
 The only difference is that a higher percentage of a product may actually end up pestering your skin and making it even more inflamed.

 There is also a myth that moisturizers may actually incite acne.
 This one stems from the idea that adding hydration to oily skin makes little sense.
 Still, if your skin becomes dehydrated, that is actually a lot worse for it than if it is a bit too moisturized, as the sebaceous glands will become overactive and produce additional, excess oil.
 Do continue to moisturize your skin, using a light lotion.

 Another piece of very popular misinformation is that using any cosmetics beside acne-fighting products is detrimental to your skin.
-It is possible that some makeup products can end up becoming stuck in pores and exasperating your condition, especially if you went for cheaper makeup.
+It is possible that some makeup products can end up becoming stuck in pores and exacerbating your condition, especially if you went for cheaper makeup.
 However, make up that comes in powder form may actually prove helpful for your acne.
 This is because powders, especially those that come with minerals, may succeed in absorbing some of the excess sebum that is produced by your glands.
 Look for makeup components like zinc oxide, silica and titanium dioxide.
-Conversely, if you are into liquid-based makeup, look for a label that says noncomedogenic which means that it does not clog pores.
+Conversely, if you are into liquid-based makeup, look for a label that says non-comedogenic7, which means that it does not clog pores.